sandboxie-plus/sandboxie-docs/Content/StartCommandLine.md

 If the parameter _/box:SandboxName_ is omitted, default sandbox, _DefaultBox_ image, will be unmounted.

-The form _/unmount_all_ terminates all programs in all encrypted sandboxes and then unmounts all encrypted box images.
+The form _/unmount_all_ terminates all programs in all encrypted sandboxes and unmounts all encrypted box images, including RAM disks created by Sandboxie Plus.

 ### Mount Box Images